FHIRPath-QA: Executable Question Answering over FHIR Electronic Health Records: Dataset Construction

 \subsection{FHIRPath Query Generation}

-Remaining consistent with established datasets, we adopt the query template and placeholder structure introduced by \citet{lee2022ehrsql}.
-However, we extend this framework by mapping question templates to the hierarchical FHIR R4 standard, replacing relational joins of SQL with path-based traversals of FHIRPath.
+Consistent with established datasets, the query template and placeholder structure introduced by \citet{lee2022ehrsql} are adopted.
+This framework is extended by mapping question templates to the hierarchical FHIR R4 standard, replacing relational SQL joins with path-based FHIRPath traversals.

-FHIRPath expressions were crafted to be executed on a patient-bundle containing all resources needed to answer the question.
-This assumption is valid when the queries would be executed on the server side.
+FHIRPath expressions were crafted to be executed on a patient bundle containing all resources needed to answer the question.
+This assumption is valid queries are executed on the server side.
 For local execution, such a scenario can be replicated by running queries on a patient's full bundle: the result of an `\$everything` export.

 The questions can be broadly grouped based on four primary response types: counts (e.g. frequency of interventions), existence (true/false), lists (returning multiple entities), and exact responses (retrieving specific names, dosages, or timestamps).
 Each question type necessitates a distinct set of navigation steps and filter applications to account for the decentralized nature of the FHIR R4 standard, and the different sets of resources relevant to each question.
 For instance, querying a microbiology test involves navigating the relationship between the event of specimen collection and the event of the result report.
 These are recorded as distinct clinical observations and require complex link traversal.
 An example of this is shown in \autoref{fig:annotated_query}.